Original Sterling Silver Designs Since 1983

 We quality control all of the gold plate before it leaves the office to ensure it has a lustrous, flawless finish.
 However, we have heard from some customers that after several weeks, the gold plate has developed reddish brown spots on the surface.
 To remove them, we recommend using Tarn-X. We suspect the spots are the result of environmental factors such as perfumes, humidity or other chemicals.

 Natural Bronze will oxidize over time, turning a darker, more muted color.
 Some designers prefer this darker, aged color as it adds character to the metal.
-To maintain a shiny bright finish for as long a possible, store your bronze away from the air in a ziplock plastic bag, and keep it as dry as possible.
+One of the benefits of using bronze over other base metals is that much like sterling silver, tarnish can be easily removed with a Sunshine polishing cloth.
+To maintain a shiny bright finish for as long a possible, store your bronze away from the air in a ziplock plastic bag and keep it as dry as possible.
 Do not wear in the shower or store in a humid environment.
+If you like a high shine, you may prefer using a commercial metal cleaner specifically formulated for bronze or brass.
+Follow the instructions on the cleaning product.

 All metals, including bronze, silver and gold, can react to beauty and cleaning products.
 Avoid contact as much as possible with perfumes, hairsprays, lotions and household cleaners.